How To Strengthen Your Pancreas, Improve Digestion and Lower Blood Sugar All By Yourself

 - Eat differently

-A very important blood test called Hemoglobin A1c measures your blood sugar over the past 90 days.
+A very important blood test that includes Hemoglobin A1c measures your blood sugar over the past 90 days.
 It’s a great indicator of insulin resistance (when elevated at greater than 5.7 mg/dL).

 Get this: according to Dr. Michael Galitzer, as reported in his book, Outstanding Health, when Hemoglobin A1C is very low at 5.0, there’s a 99% chance that you will be alive in ten years.